 Please note that no matter if it is a single-server or a multi-server environment, you may install practically as many Administration Panels as you want.
 However, please do it wisely and install them only if necessary.
 Additionally, as all of the panels are of equal rank, you may configure the program on the chosen machine prior to the granted access rights.
 The configuration of access rights assures that only predefined employees can access and configure rules for you company so make sure to set them up after fresh installation of the program as everyone within the organization will have full access rights granted by default.

-Last but not least, thanks to the real-time replication of settings any changes introduced in one particular panel will be instantly propagated to the rest of panels what guarantees that all the settings are constantly up-to-date.
+Last but not least, thanks to the real-time replication of settings any changes introduced in one particular panel will be instantly propagated to the rest of panels, which guarantees that all the settings are constantly up-to-date.

 Note that the changes in the rest of the Administration Panels will only be visible once the particular window is restarted.